On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

 \section{Interaction of noise and inertia in flow--particle reconstruction}

-Section~\ref{sec: inertial} establishes the possibility of jointly observable flow states and inertial particle properties, albeit under ideal conditions with dense, noise-free track data.
-In real LPT experiments, one must contend with sparse and noisy tracks that could potentially obscure observability.
+Section~\ref{sec: inertial} establishes the possibility of jointly estimating flow fields and inertial particle properties, albeit under idealized conditions with dense, noise-free tracks.
+In real LPT experiments, one must contend with sparse and noisy tracks that could admit many possible solutions.
 When the number of particles is small, the inversion problem becomes ill-posed: the available data eventually become insufficient to recover both particle properties and flow states.
-Even when the problem remains formally well-posed, reconstructions may be ill-conditioned in the presence of localization errors or high-$St$ particles, which behave ballistically and interact only weakly with the carrier flow, heightening sensitivity to noise.
-In this section, we systematically examine how seeding density, localization uncertainty, and Stokes number interact to govern the feasibility and robustness of joint reconstructions with inertial tracks.
+Even when the problem remains formally well-posed, reconstructions may be ill-conditioned in the presence of localization errors or high-$St$ particles, which behave ballistically and interact only weakly with the carrier flow, heightening the sensitivity to noise.
+In this section, we examine how seeding density, localization uncertainty, and Stokes number interact to govern the feasibility and robustness of joint reconstructions with inertial tracks.